Medical Marijuana Blog – Michigan Marijuana Lawyer

 Question.
 How can a judge overrule a doctor's advice and order that I cannot use medical marijuana while on bond (or probation)?
 The judge did not do this with my other drug prescriptions.

 Answer.
 A doctor cannot write a prescription for marijuana.
 Marijuana is on Schedule I of the Federal Controlled Substances Act.
 Substances on Schedule I cannot be prescribed to anyone, ever.
 Thus, a doctor cannot write a prescription for medical marijuana.
 When you applied for your medical marijuana state ID card, you saw a doctor who signed a recommendation that you be allowed to use medical cannabis under state law.
 The certification was only a doctor's recommendation — NOT a prescription.
 This is how a judge can order that you not use marijuana while on bond (or probation).
 Similarly, a judge can order that you not use alcohol or other drugs (legal or illegal) unless you have a prescription.
+If your medical conditions are severe, your lawyer can prepare a petition (also called a motion) and ask that you be allowed to use medical marijuana while on bond or probation, which we have seen granted.
+Typically, you will need a well written letter from the certifying doctor that explains your serious medical conditions and why you need marijuana to treat them.

 Question: I am a registered cardholder.
 Can I use medical marijuana while I am on probation?